zczcwh/FER_POSTER/README.md

 ### Testing

-Our best model can be download from [here](https://drive.google.com/drive/folders/1jeCPTGjBL8YgKKB9YrI9TYZywme8gymv?usp=sharing). .
+Our best model can be download from [here](https://drive.google.com/drive/folders/1jeCPTGjBL8YgKKB9YrI9TYZywme8gymv?usp=sharing), put under `checkpoint ` folder.
 You can evaluate our model on RAD-DB dataset by running:

 ```
 python test.py --checkpoint checkpoint/rafdb_best.pth -p